Aircraft model with forces diagram

 Winter semester

-Subject: Development of aircraft technology, comparison of aircraft with other means of transportation, design guidelines, configurative design of the aircraft and design of the payload system (cabin, cargo hold), main design parameters and their influence on aircraft characteristics and performance (mass estimation, sizing of wing and engines), aircraft family concepts, atmosphere models
+Subject of the course: Development of aircraft technology, comparison of aircraft with other means of transportation, design guidelines, configurative design of the aircraft and design of the payload system (cabin, cargo hold), main design parameters and their influence on aircraft characteristics and performance (mass estimation, sizing of wing and engines), aircraft family concepts, atmosphere models

 307.504 Aircraft Design I on TISS, opens an external URL in a new window

-Subject: Special problems of aircraft design are worked out by the seminar participants in the form of independent contributions under the technical supervision of the institute, prepared as a manuscript and lecture, presented and discussed.
+Subject of the course: Special problems of aircraft design are worked out by the seminar participants in the form of independent contributions under the technical supervision of the institute, prepared as a manuscript and lecture, presented and discussed.
 The topics are taken from annually changing areas of aircraft design and proposed to the participants for selection.
 Example topics: Numerical aircraft design.
 Derivation of low parametric statistical models from complex data sets.
 Parameter studies and optimisation.
 Propulsion integration.
 Glider design

 307.513 , opens an external URL in a new windowSeminar on Aircraft Design on TISS, opens an external URL in a new window